 The subject property is located within the City's Central RAC which has been identified as a focus for redevelopment into a vibrant area.
 The property is also located within the City's Community Redevelopment Area (CRA).
 The proposed use is consistent with the zoning district and the City's Comprehensive Plan.
-The proposed use is also consistent with the overall vision of the RAC landuse area.
+The proposed use is also consistent with the overall vision of the RAC land-use area.

-In furtherance of the Comprehensive Plan, Zoning and Land Development Code and other applicable City provisions; and based upon the finding of facts contained herein, Staff recommends the Planning and Zoning Board recommended approval of Major Development Application # DB-20-976 subject to the following conditions:
+In furtherance of the Comprehensive Plan, Zoning and Land Development Code and other applicable City provisions; and based upon the finding of facts contained herein, Staff recommends the City Commission:

+Major Development Application #DB-20-976

+Approval subject to the following conditions: